Stockholm School of Economics in Riga: Admission Process

 After online application forms are reviewed, applicants who have fulfilled the eligibility criteria are invited for the online SSE Riga Admissions Test.
 After the admissions test, the best performers are invited for a 40 minute interview.

 Executive MBA

 The school started a two-year Executive MBA program in 2002.
 Annual intakes of no more than 30 students come from a variety of academic and professional backgrounds.
 Study tour to Asia is among the highlights of the programme.

 Entrance requirements: University degree (or equivalent to University degree), work experience (minimum 5 years) and professional achievements.

 Exchange

 SSE Riga maintains contact with prestigious partner universities in Europe.
 Each semester exchange students are invited to the SSE Riga Bachelor programme, and each autumn third year SSE Riga students leave for exchange for one semester.
-Some of the exchange partners of the school include Sciences Po Paris, WHU Otto Beisheim School of Management, Technical University of Munich, Universitat Pompeu Fabra, Warsaw School of Economics, Norwegian School of Economics, Vilnius University, Utrecht University and many others.
+Some of the exchange partners of the school include Sciences Po Paris, Bocconi University, WHU Otto Beisheim School of Management, Technical University of Munich, Universitat Pompeu Fabra, Warsaw School of Economics, Norwegian School of Economics, Vilnius University, Utrecht University and many others.